Textualize/textual/docs/guide/CSS.md

 ### Why CSS?

 It is reasonable to ask why use CSS at all?
 Python is a powerful and expressive language.
-Wouldn't it be easier to do everything in your `.py` files?
+Wouldn't it be easier to set styles in your `.py` files?

 A major advantage of CSS is that it separates how your app _looks_ from how it _works_.
 Setting styles in Python can generate a lot of spaghetti code which can make it hard to see the important logic in your application.